arkency/posts/posts/2014-01-07-you-win-by-being-remote.md

 newsletter: async_remote_main
 stories: ['async-remote']
 ---

+# 37 signals was not lying, you win by being remote

 There is such moment in developer's life when you start looking for a new job, sooner or later.
 You can observe that even in Poland, there are plenty of Ruby on Rails job offers, often in very perspective companies.
 I probably could find interesting job in Poznań, where I live, but there were some presumptions which pushed me to apply to Arkency.